pFornagiel/dextop/README.md

 ## Using the Widget

-The [pydexcom's repository](https://github.com/gagebenne/pydexcom) goves detailed instruction about the user-end usage of Dexcom Share API and I highly encourage to read it through.
+The [pydexcom's repository](https://github.com/gagebenne/pydexcom) gives detailed instructions about the user-end usage of Dexcom Share API and I highly encourage to read it through.

 A quick summary:
 1. Download the [Dexcom G7 / G6 / G5 / G4 / One+ mobile app](https://www.dexcom.com/apps) and [enable the Share service](https://provider.dexcom.com/education-research/cgm-education-use/videos/setting-dexcom-share-and-follow).